Inspiration

 (note from Peter)

-The writing of my debut novel, ‘The Protector: His Origin and Rise’, was very much an experiment.
-Having written various books on scientific subjects before, I was intrigued by the question whether I was capable of writing a novel.
-I decided to develop a storyline and a theme which to me would be interesting enough to read if another author had used it for his/her book.
+The writing of my debut novel, The Experiment, was, indeed, very much an experiment.
+Having written various books on scientific subjects, I was intrigued by whether I was capable of writing a novel.
+I decided to develop a storyline and a theme which, to me, would be interesting to read if another author had used it for his/her book.
 I started to write, and I was surprised when page after page appeared on my laptop.
-The manuscript (about 130,000 words) was completed in some 14 weeks.
+The manuscript was completed in some 14 weeks.
 The feeling I experienced during those weeks surpassed all of my expectations.
 This was mainly due to the excitement of developing the characters portrayed and their interaction, and in the development of the underlying storyline – all so very different from writing a book on a scientific subject.

 I decided to portray the hero of the book as a sensitive, compassionate man, always positioning others ahead of himself.
 I also decided that he should possess a character that causes him to be attracted to women with charm and a captivating smile (a trait possessed by most men).
 The conflict that he experiences with having developed feelings for such a woman (and she for him), while needing to keep his identity and origin a secret, is a major theme of the book.